Thomaston, New York: Village government

-As of September 2021, the Mayor of Thomaston is Steven Weinberg, the Deputy Mayor is James Sharkey, and the Village Trustees are Jill S. Monoson, To-On Pang, James Sharkey, and Burton Weston.
+As of June 2025, the Mayor of Thomaston is Steven Weinberg, the Deputy Mayor is Burton Weston, and the Village Trustees are Jay W. Chagrin, Aaron Halpern, and Nancy Sherman.

 Representation in higher government

 Town representation

-Thomaston is located in the Town of North Hempstead's 4th district, which as of September 2021 is represented on the Town Board by Veronica Lurvey (D–Great Neck).
+Thomaston is located in the Town of North Hempstead's 5th council district, which as of June 2025 is represented on the North Hempstead Town Council by David A. Adhami (R–Great Neck).

 Nassau County representation

-Thomaston is located in Nassau County's 10th Legislative district, which as of January 2023 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).
+Thomaston is located in Nassau County's 10th Legislative district, which as of June 2025 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

 New York State representation

 New York State Assembly

-Thomaston is located in the New York State Assembly's 16th Assembly district, which as of July 2021 is represented by Gina Sillitti (D–Manorhaven).
+Thomaston is located in the New York State Assembly's 16th State Assembly district, which as of June 2025 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-Thomaston is located in the New York State Senate's 7th State Senate district, which as of July 2021 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+Thomaston is located in the New York State Senate's 7th State Senate district, which as of June 2025 is represented in the New York State Senate by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-Thomaston is located in New York's 3rd congressional district, which as of July 2021 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+Thomaston is located in New York's 3rd congressional district, which as of June 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).